-Armored fighting vehicles of UK: the Charioteer Tank, or FV4101 Tank (tank destroyer), Medium Gun, Charioteer was a post-war British armoured fighting vehicle.
-The vehicle was produced in the 1950s to up-gun units of the Royal Armoured Corps continuing to use the Cromwell tank during the early phases of the Cold War.
-It was created on the basis of the tank Mk7 “Cromwell” by installing a new trapezoidal tower with a cannon from the Centurion tank (84 mm).
-This exhibit became the target on the test field.
+The Charioteer Tank, or FV4101 Tank, Medium Gun, Charioteer was a post-world-war II British armoured fighting vehicle.
+It was produced in the 1950s to up-gun units of the Royal Armoured Corps continuing to use the Cromwell tank during the early phases of the Cold War.
+The vehicle itself was a modified Cromwell with a more powerful gun installed in a relatively lightly armoured two-man turret.

 Years of production: 1952-1954